Harsh20004/Titanic-Disaster-In-Depth-Analysis/README.md

 - Embarkation Points: Most passengers embarked from Southampton (S), but passengers from Cherbourg (C) had a slightly higher survival rate.

 - Family Influence: Passengers with small family sizes (based on Parch and SibSp) had a better survival chance than those traveling alone or in large families.

+## Future Work

+- Model Training: Train machine learning models (e.g., Logistic Regression, Random Forest) to predict passenger survival based on the dataset.
+Evaluate model performance using metrics like accuracy and F1-score.

+- Deployment: Build a web application or dashboard where users can input passenger details to predict survival probability.